Dries van Agt

 Andreas Antonius Maria "Dries" van Agt (/nl/; (Note: van in isolation: /nl/.)
 2 February 1931 – 5 February 2024) was a Dutch politician, jurist and diplomat who served as Prime Minister of the Netherlands from 19 December 1977 until 4 November 1982.
-He was a prominent leader of the Catholic People's Party (KVP) and later its successor party, the Christian Democratic Appeal (CDA).
+He was a prominent leader of the Catholic People's Party (KVP) and later of its successor party, the Christian Democratic Appeal (CDA).

 Van Agt was known for his abilities as a skilled debater and negotiator.
 During his premiership, his cabinets were responsible for several major public sector and civil service reforms and further reducing the deficit following the recession in the 1980s.
-Van Agt continued to comment on political affairs as a statesman until he suffered a major stroke in May 2019 which forced him to undergo rehabilitation.
-He held the distinction as the oldest living and earliest serving former prime minister following the death of Piet de Jong in July 2016, until his death in February 2024.
+Van Agt continued to comment on political affairs as a statesman until he suffered a major stroke in May 2019 that forced him to undergo rehabilitation.
+He held the distinction as the eldest living and earliest-serving former prime minister following the death of Piet de Jong in July 2016, until his death by assisted suicide in February 2024.